Illinois budget impasse

-The Illinois Budget Impasse was a 793-day-long budget crisis in the state of Illinois.
+The Illinois budget impasse was a 793-day-long (2 years and 62 days) budget crisis in the state of Illinois.
 From July 1, 2015, to August 31, 2017, Illinois was without a complete state budget for fiscal years 2016, 2017, and part of 2018.
 As a result, many state agencies had to cut services or continue borrowing to operate.
 The budget impasse has adversely affected Illinois' economy, its credit rating, and public confidence in Illinois' state government.

 Background

 According to the Constitution of Illinois, the Governor is required to submit a balanced budget proposal for the next fiscal year to the Illinois General Assembly.
 The General Assembly, in turn, must pass a balanced budget and send it to the Governor's desk to sign before the beginning of the new fiscal year on June 30.
 Historically, Illinois governors have presented budget proposals in mid-February, allowing around four and a half months of negotiations before the deadline.
 Each fiscal year starts on July 1 and ends on June 30 of the following year.
 Each fiscal year is also named after the year in which it ends; for example, fiscal year 16 (FY16) started on July 1, 2015, and ended June 30, 2016.

 Although the recent Illinois budget impasse is not the first in the state's history, it is the longest.
 At the beginning of July 2007, disagreements between then-governor Rod Blagojevich and the General Assembly delayed the FY08 budget by six weeks.
 Under Governor Pat Quinn, Illinois went 16 days in FY10 without a budget.